rust-bitcoin/bip322/README.md

 ## Types of Signatures

-At the moment this crate supports `P2TR`, `P2WPKH` and `P2SH-P2WPKH` addresses.
+At the moment this crate supports `P2TR`, `P2WPKH` and `P2SH-P2WPKH` single-sig addresses.
 Feedback through issues or PRs on the interface design and security is welcome and encouraged.

 - [x] simple
 - [x] full